 10. Install Artificial Grass

 Artificial grass is becoming more popular because it requires little to no water, no fertilizer and no pesticides.
 Installing synthetic turf also decreases the amount of time, effort and money that is typically associated with landscaping chores.
-Artificial turf water saving grass can save up to 56,000 gallons of water a year, while cutting back on your bill and chores – that’s a win for everyone!
+Artificial turf can save up to 56,000 gallons of water a year, while cutting back on your bill and chores – that’s a win for everyone!
 Learn more about installing artificial turf for your lawn!